planetarium/www.nine-chronicles.dev/en/tutorials/modding/daily-reward-dapp.md

 ## Key Code Explanation

-Since we downloaded the template through create-react-app, most of the settings to use Chrono are already in place.
+Since we downloaded the template through degit, most of the settings to use Chrono are already in place.

 ### Loading the SDK